-No extension of Ramzan ceasefire in Jammu and Kashmir, say Rajnath Singh
+J&K: No extension of ceasefire, operations against terror to resume

-Union Home Minister Rajnath Singh on Sunday said that there will be no extension of Ramzan ceasefire in Jammu and Kashmir.
+Union Home Minister Rajnath Singh on Sunday said has decided not to extend Ramzan ceasefire in Jammu and Kashmir.
 However, security forces will resume to crackdown on Militants.

 Taking to Twitter, home minister Rajnath Singh credited the armed forces for their restraint and asked them to resume operations against terrorists like before.
 The home minister added that the government was committed to working to create an environment free of terror and violence in the Valley.